slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 Of course the real deal was the greasy spoon that was closest when you woke up.
 The place was owned by a huge balding man out of the 50's to make it authentically awful, and as white as the toast you ate there as possible.
 Late breakfast at Bons off Broadway.

 If you have seen one greasy spoon then you get the understand completely.
 But really, you haven't seen them all.
-There are varying degrees of greasiness, eahc one worse than the next.
+There are varying degrees of greasiness, each one worse than the next.

 Bons on Broadway, for example, was a legendary diner with high school students and high school student imitators.
 It was amazing what people would eat.
 Breakfast there was all day, so realistically people are in there around 11 or noon.